firebird631/siis/README.md

 Because you can execute many instances of SiiS, you can split your strategy into different instances.

-For example, you trade pairs on USDT, but you distinct 4 sorts ok markets, serious coin, alt coin, shit-coin and low volume shit-coins.
+For example, you trade pairs on USDT, but you distinct 4 sorts of markets, serious coin, alt coin, shit-coin and low volume shit-coins.
 Then you could have 4 distinct profiles and then 4 instances of SiiS.

 Another example, an exchange offers trading on spot and some others pairs on margin, then you will start two different instances.